Deepak Chopra: Personal life

+According to documents from the Epstein files, Chopra had multiple meetings and email exchanges with Jeffrey Epstein.
+Chopra has denied any wrongdoing.

 Ideas and reception

 Chopra believes that a person may attain "perfect health", a condition "that is free from disease, that never feels pain", and "that cannot age or die".
 Seeing the human body as being undergirded by a "quantum mechanical body" comprised not of matter but energy and information, he believes that "human aging is fluid and changeable; it can speed up, slow down, stop for a time, and even reverse itself", as determined by one's state of mind.
 He claims that his practices can also treat chronic disease.

 Consciousness

 Chopra speaks and writes regularly about metaphysics, including the study of consciousness and Vedanta philosophy.
 He is a philosophical idealist, arguing for the primacy of consciousness over matter and for teleology and intelligence in nature – that mind, or "dynamically active consciousness", is a fundamental feature of the universe.

 In this view, consciousness is both subject and object.
 It is consciousness, he writes, that creates reality; we are not "physical machines that have somehow learned to think...[but] thoughts that have learned to create a physical machine".
 He argues that the evolution of species is the evolution of consciousness seeking to express itself as multiple observers; the universe experiences itself through our brains: "We are the eyes of the universe looking at itself".
 He has been quoted as saying: "Charles Darwin was wrong.
 Consciousness is key to evolution and we will soon prove that."
 He opposes reductionist thinking in science and medicine, arguing that we can trace the physical structure of the body down to the molecular level and still have no explanation for beliefs, desires, memory and creativity.
 In his book Quantum Healing, Chopra stated the conclusion that quantum entanglement links everything in the universe, and therefore it must create consciousness.
 Claims of quantum consciousness are, however, disputed by scientists arguing that quantum effects have no effect in systems on the macro-level systems (i.e., the brain).